-The scholarship program will provide pay 50% of tuition and fees not covered by Federal or State Aid or other major tuition scholarships for 5 out of 6 consecutive semesters after graduation (Summer 2020, Fall 2020, Spring 2021, Summer 2021, Fall 2021, and Spring 2022) for General Education, College Transfer Programs, and Career and Technical Education programs at WCC.
+The scholarship program will provide pay 100% of tuition and fees not covered by Federal or State Aid or other major tuition scholarships for 5 out of 6 consecutive semesters after graduation (Summer 2021, Fall 2021, Spring 2022, Summer 2022, Fall 2022, and Spring 2023).

 Scholarship recipients must have been a resident of the Twin County Region (Carrol County, Grayson County, or Galax City) for the last two years and have completed their last two years of high school at and have graduated from either: